 The International Cyanide Management Code (hereinafter "Cyanide Code") and other documents or information sources referenced at www.cyanidecode.org are believed to be reliable and were prepared in good faith from information reasonably available to the drafters.
 However, no guarantee is made as to the accuracy or completeness of any of these other documents or information sources.
-No guarantee is made in connection with the application of the Cyanide Code, the additional documents available or the referenced materials to prevent hazards, accidents, incidents, or injury to employees and/or members of the public at any specific site where gold is extracted from ore by the cyanidation process.
+No guarantee is made in connection with the application of the Cyanide Code, the additional documents available or the referenced materials to prevent hazards, accidents, incidents, or injury to employees and/or members of the public at any specific site where gold or silver is extracted from ore by the cyanidation process.
 Compliance with the Cyanide Code is not intended to and does not replace, contravene or otherwise alter the requirements of any specific national, state or local governmental statutes, laws, regulations, ordinances, or other requirements regarding the matters included herein.
 Compliance with the Cyanide Code is entirely voluntary and is neither intended nor does it create, establish, or recognize any legally enforceable obligations or rights on the part of its signatories, supporters or any other parties.

 The Cyanide Code logo and the names and marks “International Cyanide Management Institute,” “Cyanide Code”, “International Cyanide Management Code for the Manufacture, Transport and Use of Cyanide in the Production of Gold,” “International Cyanide Management Code,” and “International Cyanide Management Code for the Gold Mining Industry,” are owned by and are the exclusive property of the International Cyanide Management Institute (ICMI).
 The policy and requirements for the use of the Cyanide Code logo are posted on the ICMI web site at http://www.cyanidecode.org/become_signatory/use-of-code-logo/.
 Only those operations that are certified in compliance with the Cyanide Code are authorized to use of the Cyanide Code logo, subject to the limitations in the policy.